makgyver/fluke/README.md

 Some examples of these files can be found in the `configs` folder.

-The `EXP_CONFIG` is a json file contains the following fields:
+The `EXP_CONFIG` is a json file containing the configurations for the experiment.
+It contains the following fields:
 - `protocol`: must contains a dictionary with the overall federated protocol settings, namely:
     - `n_clients`: the number of clients in the federated learning system
     - `n_rounds`: the number of communication rounds